 This plant is from Roseland House Garden and Nursery in Cornwall.
 So far it seems fairly hardy and kept its leaves over mild winters.
 A large and robust shrub, it flowers July and has off-white flowers with a mauve flush in the bud.
 Its seedlings I've grown make me think it's self-fertile.

-Often known as simply B. limitanea, this is a smaller form of B. forrestii.
+Often still called B. limitanea W. W. Sm., this is a smaller form of B. forrestii.

 There is more information on the B. forrestii & B. macrostachya page.

 B.japonica, as the name suggests, is native to Japan.
 The plant is hardy; although deciduous and tending to die back in winter, it grows again strongly from the base the following spring.

 A member of the Curviflorae series (group) of Buddlejas (those with long, curved corolla tubes), which includes B.lindleyana and B.curviflora, it can be distinguished from other species by the lighter-green, toothed foliage and the winged-stems.
 In common with many of the Curviflorae Buddlejas, the flowers are purple, although the panicle is not one uniform shade, with individual flowers ranging from a deep colour to very pale.

 Summer flowering Chinese Buddleja with pretty purple tubular flowers in pendulous panicles but they have absolutely no scent.
 Glossy small green leaves on a shrub that can grow into a small tree eventually.
 This species also suckers so can spread out if not kept in check.
 Pruning, where necesssry, should be in spring.
 More or less hardy but a sheltered position is better, often grown against a wall.
 It can be evergreen or lose its leaves in a hard winter.

 Improvements have been made on the species, with a number of smaller cultivars developed.
 One of the best is Peter Moore's "Little Treasure", a plant not much more than a metre high with small glossy leaves and more upright flower panicles.